yan7109/PokemonGoMove/README.md

 ```
 ./start-web
 ```
 This will try to set your startup location as your current location via your IP address.
+Note, this will not be very accurate as the API only returns up to 4 decimal places.
 If this fails, it will default to a location in California.
 If you would like to startup with a specific location you can run the following:

 ```
 ./start-web -l 123.456 -o 78.90